Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Task Decomposition Analysis

-Here, we analyze the sentiment flow in real trailers from our development set based on predicted sentiment scores (see Sections~\ref{sec:sentiment_prediction} and 4).
-Specifically, we compute the absolute sentiment intensity (i.e.,~regardless of positive/negative polarity) per shot in the (true) trailers.
-In accordance with our experimental setup, we again map trailer shots to movie shots based on visual similarity and consider the corresponding sentiment scores predicted by our network.
-We then segment the trailer into three equal sections and compute the average absolute sentiment intensity per section.
-In Table~\ref{tab:sentiment_per_section} presents the results.
-As expected, on average, the second part is the least intense, whereas the third has the highest sentiment intensity.
-Finally, when we again segment each trailer into three equal sections and measure the sentiment flow from one section to the next, we find that 46.67\% of the trailers follow a ''V'' shape, similar to our sentiment condition for generating proposal trailers with \graphtrailer.
+Specifically, each shot in the trailer is assigned a sentiment intensity score (regardless of positive or negative polarity).
+We then segment trailers into three equal sections and compute the average sentiment intensity per section.
+As shown in Table~\ref{tab:sentiment_per_section}, the second section is least intense, whereas the third one is most intense.
+Finally, when we measure sentiment flow from one section to the next, we find that 46.67\% of the trailers follow a V-shape, similar to our sentiment condition for selecting sequences of shots with \graphtrailer.

-\paragraph{Examples of Walks in \graphtrailer} We present in Figures~\ref{fig:random_walk_1} and~\ref{fig:random_walk_2} a real example of how \graphtrailer operates over a sparse (shot) graph for the movie ''The Shining''.
-Here, we show the algorithm's inner workings on a further pruned graph for better visualization (Step 1; Figure~\ref{fig:random_walk_1}), while in reality we use the full graph as input to \graphtrailer.

-We begin with shots that have been identified as TP1 (i.e.,~''Opportunity''; introductory event for the story).
-We sample a shot (i.e., bright green nodes in graph) and initialize our path.
-For the next steps (2--7; in reality, we execute up to 10~steps, but we excluded a few for brevity), we only examine the immediate neighborhood of the current node and select the next shot to be included in the path based on the following criteria: (1) semantic coherence, (2) time proximity, (3) narrative structure, and (4) sentiment intensity.
-We give more details about how we formalize and combine these criteria in Section~\ref{sec:graph_traversal}.

-We observe that our algorithm manages to stay close to important events (colored nodes) while creating the path, which means that we reduce the probability of selecting random shots that are irrelevant to the main story.
-Finally, in Step 8, Figure~\ref{fig:random_walk_2}, we assemble the proposal trailer by concatenating all shots in the retrieved path.
-We also illustrate the path in the graph (i.e.,~red line).

-An advantage of our approach is that it is interpretable and can be easily used as a tool with a human in the loop.
-Specifically, given the immediate neighborhood at each step, one could select shots based on different automatic criteria or even manually.
-Our approach drastically reduces the amount of shots that need to be reviewed to create trailer sequences to 10\% of the movie.
-Moreover, our criteria allow users to explore different sections of the movie, and create diverse trailers.